Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### HOJ Light (H)

-The HOJ light illuminates to provide indication that the radar has transitioned to an angle tracking HOJ operation, using only memorized range and range rate information.
+The HOJ light illuminates to provide indication that the radar has transitioned to an angle tracking HOJ operation, using only memorized range and range rate information if a jamming condition is detected.

 ### Scale